hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

 >>> (C1 != C2).nnz == 0
 True

-The ``marked`` key accepts two types of entries.
+The ``marked`` key can accept two types of inputs:

-* A list of the marked vertices.
-  The vertices are just set as marked, but the coin operator remains unchanged.
+* A list of the marked vertices: In this case, the vertices are simply set as marked, but the coin operator remains unchanged.
-* A dictionary with the coin name as key and the list of vertices as values.
+* A dictionary with the coin name as key and the list of vertices as values:
-  This is analogous to the dictionary accepted by :meth:`hiperwalk.CoinedWalk.set_coin`.
+  This operates similarly to the dictionary accepted by the :meth:`hiperwalk.CoinedWalk.set_coin` method.
   The vertices are set as marked and
-  *the coin operator is changed* accordingly.
+  *the coin operator is modified* accordingly.

-Here are valid methods to create a coin that applies the Grover operator to even vertices and the Hadamard operator to odd vertices:
+Here are examples of how to create a coin that applies the Grover operator to even vertices and the Hadamard operator to odd vertices:

 >>> coined.set_coin(coin={'grover': list(range(0, 11, 2)),
 ...                       'minus_identity': []})